Winsford Devine: Collaboration with Sparrow

 For a period of 17 years starting in 1971, Devine wrote for calypsonian The Mighty Sparrow (Slinger Francisco).
 Sparrow won the Calypso Monarch competition four times in this period.
 Calypsos written by Devine for Sparrow include "Capitalism Gone Mad", "Phillip My Dear", "Saltfish", "Marajhin" and "Survival".

-Devine and Sparrow disputed authorship of several of Sparrows hits including "Drunk and Disorderly" (which Devine said he wrote as "Drunkard Calypso") and "Doh Back Back" (which Devine said he wrote as "Bajan").
+Devine and Sparrow disputed authorship of several of Sparrows hits, including "Drunk and Disorderly" (which Devine said he wrote as "Drunkard Calypso") and "Doh Back Back" (which Devine said he wrote as "Bajan").
 Historian Claudius Fergus reports that "many of Sparrow's best calypsos, including 'Slave,' were composed by...Devine" and others were co-written by Devine and Sparrow.

 Awards and honours

-Devine was awarded the Hummingbird Medal (Silver) for his service to music and the arts in 1998.
+In 1998, Devine was awarded the Hummingbird Medal (Silver), a state decoration of Trinidad and Tobago, for his service to music and the arts.

 He was named Honorary Distinguished Fellow in the Arts by the University of Trinidad and Tobago in 2016 and received an Honorary Doctor of Letters from the University of the West Indies, St. Augustine in 2017.